Yufei-L/2019-431/DELIVERABLES/B/README.md

 # Question 3

-Use the tools we’ve been learning in the `ggplot2` package to build a histogram of the `percollege` results across all 437 counties represented in the data.
-Create appropriate (that is to say, meaningful) titles for each axis and for the graph as a whole (don’t simply use the default choices.)
+Use the tools we have been learning in the `ggplot2` package to build a histogram of the `percollege` results across all 437 counties represented in the data.
+Create appropriate (that is to say, meaningful) titles for each axis and for the graph as a whole (do not simply use the default choices.)
 We encourage you to use something you find more attractive than the default gray fill in the histogram.

 # Question 4

-Based on your results in Questions 2 and 3, write a short description (2-3 sentences) of Cuyahoga County’s position relative to the full distribution of counties in terms of `percollege`.
+Based on your results in Questions 2 and 3, write a short description (2-3 sentences) of the position of Cuyahoga County relative to the full distribution of counties in terms of `percollege`.

 # Question 5